olawar/git_practice/README.md

 #Git practice

-This project is for practicing Git.
+This project is for practicing Git: merging, branches, etc.

-Task 1
-Task 2
-Task 3